ansible/ansible/docs/proposals/auto-install-roles.md

 in the way that option works on galaxy 1.9.x), and even a `--upgrade` might be risky.

+This approach, which is like a meld of playbook & galaxy, drops the second step of motivation, but actually does not solve the first problem listed.
+Instead of modify `rolesfile.yml` now we need to modify the playbook itself.
+In that sense, the melding forces that a file that rarely changes (the playbook) becomes a dynamic entity, just to reflect the changes in the roles it includes.
+In that sense, is conceptually simpler to keep the `requirements.yml` file, whose only purpose is to link the static playbook with the dynamic roles.

 #### Disadvantages

 - Having multiple versions in roles directory makes very hard to know which